top of page

 What kind of project are we looking for?

-For this call, we welcome innovative research ideas that address one or more of the following topics:
+For this call, we welcome innovative research projects that should last up to 3 months and address one or more of the following topics:

 Understanding of the factors that generate, maintain, and deplete biodiversity in marine environments;